DataDog/hiring-engineers/answers.md

 Notes: I scheduled the downtime to be a few minutes ahead of the current time in order to get a screenshot and submit earlier, then deleted and redid the downtime to be listed as 7:00 p.m. to 9:00 a.m.

+Bonus question approach: In answering these questions, I tried to minimize the amount I looked at guides online.
+I wanted to determine if I could figure out what was happening purely based upon information on the machine and that I could derive from the app page.